• Enrol to Vote

 Local Elections 2025 - Te Kōwhiringa Pōti 2025

-The local elections are being held on Saturday 11 October 2025 to elect the Mayor and eight Councillors.
+Elections are being held on Saturday 11 October 2025 to elect the Mayor and eight Councillors.
 There will also be a poll on whether to keep or remove the Kawerau Māori Ward.

+To have your say, you must be enrolled to vote and choose your Mayor and Council.
 People enrolled by 1 August 2025, will receive their voting papers between 9 and 22 September 2025 at home in the post.
 If you enrol after 1 August 2025, you will need to make a Special Vote.

 Nominated Candidates - Local Body Elections 2025